facebook/react/compiler/packages/babel-plugin-react-forget/src/__tests__/fixtures/compiler/error.todo-reactive-scope-overlaps-label.expect.md

 ## Error

 ```
 Invariant: Invalid nesting in program blocks or scopes.
-Blocks overlap but are not nested: ProgramBlockSubtree@0(3:14) Scope@0(4:18)
+Items overlap but are not nested: 3:14(4:18)
 ```